 Curling is a great recreational activity enjoyed by many Canadians.
-It became an official Olympic sport in the Winter Olympic Games of 1998.
-As the fall season passes by and we enter cooler temperatures, activities such as curling come to the forefront.
-It is a great recreational activity for people of all ages.
+It became an official Olympic sport in the Winter Olympic Games of 1998. t is a great recreational activity for people of all ages.

 Did you know or realize curling stones weigh between 38 to 44 pounds, and require vigorous sweeping as you glide and balance down the length of the ice.
 Curling uses a variety of muscle groups one may not use on a regular basis.
 Like all sports, participants face the risk of getting injured, even if not a dangerous sport.